 The Infrastructure Operating Fund (IOF) helps cover a portion of the operating and maintenance costs to ensure optimal use of CFI-funded infrastructure.
 An institution's IOF allocation is based on the CFI contributions for eligible projects.
-All projects approved by the CFI Board of Directors after July 1, 2001, are eligible to receive IOF, with the exception of projects funded under the Canada Research Chairs Infrastructure Fund and the international funds (Canada Research Chairholders generate IOF eligibility through the Stream 2 LOF program).
+All projects approved by the CFI Board of Directors after July 1, 2001, are eligible to receive IOF, with the exception of projects funded under the Canada Research Chairs Infrastructure Fund and the international funds program.
 All eligible projects generate an IOF allocation of 30 percent of the maximum CFI amount approved at award finalization.

-Operation and Maintenance Support (0&M)
+Operation and Maintenance Support (O&M)